CigarsSmoker/Clone/The-popup-panel.md

 ![b](https://user-images.githubusercontent.com/585534/33215395-91e1dec8-d0fd-11e7-9bb0-3072920464f1.png)

-The above picture shows that the cell has a permanent _allow_ rule assigned to it, and a permanent _block_ rule, meaning that if you revert all temporary rules, the cell will go back to its saved _block_ state.
+The above picture shows that the cell has a temporary _allow_ rule assigned to it, and a permanent _block_ rule, meaning that if you revert all temporary rules, the cell will go back to its saved _block_ state.

 ***